awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 with known length and a [Plaintext Length Bound](#plaintext-length-bound) by construction.
-If a caller is able to specify both an input [plaintext](#plaintext) with known length and a [Plaintext Length Bound](#plaintext-length-bound), [Plaintext Length Bound](#plaintext-length-bound) MUST NOT be used during the Encrypt operation and MUST be ignored.
+If a caller is able to specify both an input [plaintext](#plaintext) with known length and a [Plaintext Length Bound](#plaintext-length-bound), the [Plaintext Length Bound](#plaintext-length-bound) MUST NOT be used during the Encrypt operation and MUST be ignored.

 ### Plaintext